 That’s how my brother’s wife, Connie, refers to salad greens.
-You sorta have to experience it firsthand to understand the emotion conveyed.
-Suffice it to say, she usually utters it in tandem with a toss of the head, a stomp of the foot, and an incredulousness that insinuates, “You don’t actually expect me to eat that, do you?!”
+You sorta have to experience it firsthand to understand the emotion she conveys.
+Suffice it to say, she utters it in tandem with a toss of the head, a stomp of the foot, and an incredulousness that insinuates, “You don’t actually expect me to eat that, do you?!”

 Whereas to me, nothing is so lovely as when those little green things are once again plentiful at the greenmarket come early summer.
-You can imagine how well she and I got along back in the early days of their courtship.
+You can imagine how well she and I got along back in the early days of her and my brother’s courtship.

-Come early spring, the seasonal array changes fairly drastically from one week to the next, just as the displays vary from one greenmarket stand to the next.
-Sometimes the weeds, er, salad greens are bundled with rubber bands and plunked indelicately in crates, leaving market goers to guess or go make nice with the farmer if they want to know what they’re purchasing.
-Other times the sprigs are fluffed and spritzed and nestled in pristine pillowcase-lined bins accompanied by charming handwritten signs that explain the Latin name, medicinal properties, tasting notes, and cooking techniques.
+Come early spring, the array of weeds changes fairly drastically from one week to the next, just as the displays vary from one greenmarket stand to the next.
+Sometimes the greens are bundled with rubber bands and plunked indelicately in crates, leaving market goers who want to know what they’re purchasing to guess or go make nice with the farmer.
+Other times the greens are fluffed and spritzed and nestled in pristine pillowcase-lined bins accompanied by charming handwritten signs explaining the Latin name, medicinal properties, tasting notes, and cooking techniques.

 Miner’s lettuce, also known as the far more elegant claytonia perfoliata.
 Nicknamed for the gold miners who subsisted on it in the mountains of California more than a century ago, it resembles lovely little lilypads the size of a button with a goofy little sprout coming out of the center.
 A mild-tasting, cool-weather plant, it’s a profuse, if ephemeral, spring delicacy.
 And it’s a sad, sad day when suddenly one day there are no more crates of it at market.

 Chickweed, an oddly fluffy green that sort of resembles overgrown thyme.
-It has what The Wild Table aptly refers to as spade-shaped leaves and a taste that’s very, very…um, green.
+It has what The Wild Table aptly refers to as spade-shaped leaves and a taste that’s very, very green.

 Mizuna seems rather bad-ass on first impression given its rugged, saw-toothed leaves.
 Its taste, though, is quite tame if picked when young, with just a faintly peppery smack.